pfgithub/interpunctbot/readme.md

 If you accidentally reset the logs, too bad.

+## Username Screening and Banning

+If you want to autoban people who have certain words in their username, you can use nameScreening

+    settings nameScreening add some words to ban

+This will autoban anyone who joins with `some` or `words` or `to` or `ban` in their name.
+Not case sensitive.

+Watch out when using short words like `to`, you might accidentally ban someone named **To**mas

+    settings nameScreening remove to ban

+The ban reason will give a list of words in their name that were in the nameScreening list

 ## Quotes

 If you want a list of quotes people can search and get random ones, create a pastebin paste with your quote list.
 Each quote should be seperated by two newlines.